AnKing-VIP/advanced-browser/README.md

 Advanced Browser is an Anki add-on that aims to add useful features or enhance the usability of the card browser.
 Below is a list of features available at the moment.

 ###Note fields as columns
 This allows the addition of **any** field in your decks as a column that you can display and sort.
 This means you can have more than just ```Sort Field``` as a usable column.
+You need to right-click the column bar to bring up the list of available columns.

 ![Note fields](https://raw.github.com/hssm/advanced-browser/master/docs/screenshot_info.png)